The Zika Virus Travel Advice Guide

 Zika Virus in the United States

-Zika virus transmission has also occurred in the United States.
-Currently, there are no documented cases of Zika virus transmission in the United States.
+Currently, there are no documented cases of local Zika virus transmission in the United States.
+Since 2019, there have been no reported cases of the Zika virus in the United States.
 It’s still a good idea for travelers to protect themselves from mosquito bites.

-Are There Travel Restrictions Due to Zika Virus?
+Travel Restrictions Due to Zika Virus

 There are no travel restrictions in place due to the Zika virus.
 The risk for Zika virus complications in the general population is very low.
 The greatest travel concerns will be for pregnant or soon-to-be pregnant women and their partners.